Is the US heading for recession in 2020?

 Although there are some signs that growth is slowing, a recession is not necessarily on the way.
 There is support from central banks with interest rates near zero for most major economies.
 Even so, investors may want to consider how sensitive their stock market investments are to the economic cycle.
 Periods of slowdown and recession are the phases of the business cycle when shares perform most poorly.

-We are forecasting a profits recession for US companies, with profit margins being squeezed by wage growth and slowing demand.
+What is more, Schroders is forecasting a profits recession for US companies, with profit margins being squeezed by wage growth and slowing demand.
 If the economic slowdown gathers pace, companies are likely to reduce capital spending and headcount.
 In this scenario, investors may want to exercise caution when it comes to lofty stock market valuations.

 US economic profits – actual and forecast